-From tomorrow, 21JUL, the Hajj routes for 2016 will take effect.
+From 20JUL, the Hajj routes for 2017 will take effect.

 What are Hajj routes?
 Every year, millions of pilgrims travel to Mecca and other sites in Saudi Arabia – and this changes the predominant traffic flow over the African continent.
 ATC in the FIR’s most affected put in place standard routings to help flow that traffic.